|

 Super Typhoon Haiyan | 2013, Northern Pacific Ocean | Britannica

 Super Typhoon Haiyan, massive and highly destructive storm in the North Pacific Ocean that affected Palau, the Philippines, Vietnam, and China during early November 2013.
-The tropical cyclone produced high winds, coastal storm surges, heavy rains, and flooding in the land areas over which it passed.

 Typhoon Haiyan Case Study - Internet Geography